Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 Zucchini and Histamine Intolerance: Other Amines and Components in Zucchini May Be a Problem

 Also reassuring is the lack of evidence that zucchini affects diamine oxidase, the main enzyme that breaks down histamine.
+Nor is it known to be a histamine liberator, a food that triggers histamine-producing mast cells to release histamine .

-But here’s why you should be cautious about zucchini, until you know how your body responds to it.
+But here’s why you still should be cautious about zucchini, until you know how your body responds to it.
 When you have histamine intolerance, other amines, other than histamine, may trigger histamine intolerance symptoms too.

 According to a chemical chart put out by the Royal Prince Alfred Hospital’s Allergy Unit, or RHPAH, in Australia, zucchini is a food that contains amines, salicylate, and glutamate.
 (2) The data comes from lab testing carried out by the allergy unit, and their experience working with clients.